Chronic-Illness-Channel/uk-air-pollution-emissions-data-explorer/SharedResources/README.md

 Centralized Supabase database connection configuration.
 - Exports: `SupabaseConfig.initSupabaseClient()`
 - Used by all applications to connect to the NAEI database
+- **Requires** `window.__NAEI_SUPABASE_CONFIG` to be defined *before* loading the script.
+Load the generated `SharedResources/supabase-env.js` (see below) or set the global manually at deployment time.
+The script now throws immediately if the runtime config is missing so that misconfigured environments fail fast instead of silently connecting to the wrong Supabase project.

 #### `analytics.js`
-Privacy-friendly analytics tracking system.
+Lightweight site-wide analytics helper.
-- Session tracking
+- Session tracking via sessionStorage IDs (no fingerprinting)
-- User fingerprinting (privacy-preserving)
+- Auto `page_drawn` event + manual `interaction` events
-- Country detection via timezone
+- Country detection via timezone/locale (best-effort)
-- Exports: `Analytics.trackAnalytics()`, `Analytics.getUserCountry()`, etc.
+- Exports: `SiteAnalytics.trackInteraction()`, `SiteAnalytics.trackPageDrawn()`, legacy `Analytics.trackAnalytics()` shim

 #### `colors.js`
 Consistent color palette and assignment logic.